-- This program is a cognitive-behavioral treatment approach that leads to lower recidivism, improved personality variables and enhanced treatment compliance.
+This program is a cognitive-behavioral treatment approach that leads to lower recidivism, improved personality variables and enhanced treatment compliance.
 MRT is offered at each prison and is facilitated by contract staff.
 The Marion County Detention Center, Boyd County Detention Center, Warren County Detention Center, Fayette County Detention Center, and Barren County Detention Center are providing MRT to state offenders housed at the local jail.
-MRT is offered in the following probation and parole districts:
+MRT is offered in all Probation and Parole Districts in FY 15.

-- O District 1- Paducah Facilitated At Four Rivers and Cornerstone

-- District 3-Bowling Green

-- Initial pilot February 2014 (Warren County Regional Jail)

-- Initial pilot Glasgow Probation Office (January 2015)

-- District 16- Louisville

-- Initial pilot at Dismas Portland September 2013

-- o District 7- Newport

-- Initial pilot January 2013

-- o District 10- Harlan and Bell County

-- Initial pilot January 2014

-- Initial pilot in Barbourville Spring 2014

-Pathfinders
+• Pathfinders

 A cognitive-skills program that involves team building, problem solving, life management, communication and stress management.
 Pathfinders is offered at each prison and may be facilitated by institutional or contract staff.
-Marion County Detention Center is providing Pathfinders to state offenders housed at the local jail.